 In addition to providing funding, what else does Sharjah Art Foundation cover?

-● The Foundation will promote the works through its own publishing and distribution platforms.
+● The Foundation will promote the works through its own marketing and distribution network.

 Which projects are not eligible for the grant?

 Projects in the following categories are not eligible for the Publishing Grant:

 ● Including but not limited to fictional novel, drama, screenplay, poetry and biographies.